Here Comes The Saudi Dynasty Succession Crisis ...

 The choice of Muqrin, a British-educated fighter pilot who has close ties to the U.S., is controversial partly because he is the son of a Yemeni concubine who was never formally married to his father, King Abdulaziz Al-Saud, who founded the Saudi state in 1932.

-“He is not a real prince; his mother was a slave and there are other brothers who are more competent,” a former Saudi official told Liz Sly of the Washington Post last year.
+“He is not a real prince; his mother was a slave and there are other brothers who are more competent,” a former Saudi official told Sly.
 “Nobody believes Muqrin can become king.”

 The newly-created title effectively allows Muqrin, 69, to bypass at least two other brothers, which goes against the unspoken rule that succession passes down according to age.